SaadAhmad123/xOrca/README.md

   LocalFileStorageManager,
   LockableStorageManager,
 } from 'unified-serverless-storage';
+import { Core } from 'persistable-xstate-actor';

-const actor = new PersistedActor({
+const actor = new Core.PersistableActor({
-  acquireLockMaxTimeout: 1000,
-  locking,
-  id: persistanceId,
+  acquireLockMaxTimeout: 1000, // Maximum time to wait before acquiring a lock throws an error.
+  locking: 'write', // The type of locking mechanism.
+  id: 'some-unique-id', // A unique identifier for the process, serving as the key for state persistence.
   storageManager: new LockableStorageManager({
     storageManager: manager,
     lockingManager: lockingManager,
-  }),
+  }), // The storage manager responsible for handling the storage backend.

+  // The actorCreator function receives the persistence id and snapshot from the backend, instantiates an Actor, and returns it.
   actorCreator: (id, snapshot) =>
     createActor(someXStateMachine, {
       id,